Chao-Xi/jxazurebook/docs/az104/3indentity.md

 Then we also have that dynamic user type where we can create those types of queries to manage membership for those groups using a property of, for example, our users, such as the department, or the user type as we saw in our demonstration. **So we're using these identity object attributes to manage the membership for groups without having to manage things manually.**

 It's going to use those device attributes for devices that we're managing through our Azure AD tenant.

+### Chatgpt summary

+1. **Users in Azure Active Directory (AD)**:
+   - Users are identity objects in Azure AD with a set of permissions.
+   - Users can originate from within the Azure AD tenant or externally.
+   - Types of users include administrators (global admins, billing admins, user admins), regular members (native to the organization), and guest members (external users invited for collaboration).

+2. **Managing Users**:
+   - Properties of users can be modified, such as job title, display name, and usage location.
+   - Users can be assigned role assignments for specific operations in Azure environments.
+   - Users can have object ownership, for example, managing permissions of a group of users.

+3. **Creating Users**:
+   - Users can be created using various methods like Azure portal, Azure CLI, and Azure PowerShell.
+   - When creating a user, properties like username, domain, password, and other details are set.
+   - User properties can be updated post-creation, such as assigning them to a specific department.

+4. **Bulk Operations**:
+   - Bulk operations like Bulk Create, Invite, and Bulk Delete can be performed using CSV files.
+   - CSV files must contain required components like username, password, and other necessary details.
+   - Bulk operations can help efficiently manage multiple users at once.

+5. **Inviting Guest Accounts**:
+   - Guest accounts are external users invited for collaboration.
+   - Inviting a guest account is similar to creating a user, requiring only an email address.
+   - Guest users have limited permissions within the Azure environment.

+6. **Role Assignments**:
+   - Role assignments provide users with authorizations to perform specific actions in Azure environments.
+   - Understanding role assignments is essential for managing user access and permissions effectively.

 ## 5 Creating Administrative Units